 Generally, if you itemize your deductions, you can deduct mortgage interest from your taxes.
 Keep an eye on the current tax debate as it unfolds this fall, since there are rumors this could be eliminated.

-If you do not place a minimum 20% down payment, lenders require you to purchase private mortgage insurance (PMI), which typically range from 0.5% to 1.5% of the original loan balance.
+If you do not place a minimum 20% down payment, lenders require you to purchase private mortgage insurance (PMI), which typically ranges from 0.5% to 1.5% of the original loan balance.
 Once you cross the 20% threshold, you no longer pay PMI.

 A co-op owner pays a monthly maintenance fee, while it is called common costs for those choosing condo living.
 These can range from a few hundred dollars to several thousand.
 This depends on the size and location of your unit and the cost to run the building, among other things, such as the amenities provided.

 Condo fees are typically lower, but generally, cover less since you are responsible for the maintenance inside your unit.
 A co-op’s maintenance fee typically includes property tax with your share calculated based on the number of shares you own.
 The building may have a mortgage, and that is included.

 You should factor in inflation since operating costs tend to go up over time.
 It is also wise to check the building’s financials to ensure there is an adequate reserve fund for major repairs.
 Otherwise, you could find yourself paying a large individual assessment.

 There are a couple of rules of thumb when it comes to budgeting for repairs, which applies to condo owners.
 The first one states annual repairs run 1% of the purchase price over time while the second states advise setting aside $1 per square foot every year.

-Utilities may be covered in your maintenance fee, but, you should be prepared to pay separately if you live in a condo.
+Utilities may be included in your maintenance fee, but you should be, prepared to pay them separately if you live in a condo.
 If you are buying a larger apartment than your current rental, count on spending more.